South Central (film): Soundtrack

 A soundtrack containing hip hop, soul and R&B music was released on September 18, 1992, by Hollywood Records.

 Reception

-On Rotten Tomatoes, the movie has an approval rating of 78% based on 9 reviews, with an average rating of 6.20/10.
 On Metacritic, the film has a score of 64 out of 100, based on 16 critics, indicating "generally favorable reviews".
 Owen Gleiberman of Entertainment Weekly wrote the film “offers a wrenching view of modern youth-gang violence by demonstrating, with desperate candor, that the civilized alternatives are fast disappearing”.